openedx/course-discovery/docs/catalogs.rst

 ========

 A catalog is modeled as an Elasticsearch query (see :doc:`elasticsearch`) returning a list of courses.
-The ``Catalog`` model lives in :file:`course_discovery/apps/catalogs/models.py`.
+The ``Catalog`` model lives in :file:`course_catalog/apps/catalogs/models.py`.

-.. autoclass:: course_discovery.apps.catalogs.models.Catalog
+.. autoclass:: course_catalog.apps.catalogs.models.Catalog
    :members:

 Permissions